Watching endangered grouse

 Watching the capercaillie

 - The capercaillie is listed on Schedule 1 of the Wildlife & Countryside Act 1981.
-This makes it illegal to intentionally disturb birds when nesting.
+This makes it illegal to intentionally or recklessly disturb birds when nesting.

 - The RSPB provides opportunities to watch capercaillies lekking from its Osprey Centre at RSPB Abernethy Forest nature reserve, Strathspey, during April and May.
 Telephone 01479 821409.
 Away from here, capercaillie leks should not be visited at all during the crucial April-May period.